bbauska/W3Cx-2of5/README.md

 <h4>Protecting characters used for HTML syntax</h4>

-The five special characters listed in the table below should always be written as character references if you want them to appear on your page when viewed by a reader:
+<p>The five special characters listed in the table below should always be
+written as character references if you want them to appear on your page when viewed by a reader:</p>

 <table>
 <colgroup>